MicrosoftDocs/cpp-docs.tr-tr/docs/extensions/interface-class-cpp-component-extensions.md

 ### <a name="remarks"></a>Açıklamalar

-(Bu dil özelliğinin yalnızca ortak dil çalışma zamanı için geçerli olan açıklaması yoktur.)
+(Bu dil özelliği için yalnızca ortak dil çalışma zamanına uygulanan bir açıklama yoktur.)

 ### <a name="requirements"></a>Gereksinimler